 He continued: “These games are so important, whether it’s the Warrior Games or the Invictus Games.
 It is the ultimate reminder of service both at home and overseas.
 It is about the physical and the mental fitness of those who have sacrificed so much.
 To see every single one of you here with the pride on your faces makes me incredibly happy to know how far you guys have come, the dark places that you’ve been to, and where you are now,” Harry added.
 “Thank you for inspiring us.
 Thank you for showing us the way.
 You guys are leaders in every aspect of your lives, both while serving and within your communities as well.
 This community is as strong as ever and that also makes me incredibly proud.”

-Jill on the other hand recalled meeting Harry for the first time the inaugural Invictus Games and applauded him for dedicating himself to “lifting up service members from around the globe.”
+Jill on the other hand recalled meeting Harry for the first time at the inaugural Invictus Games and applauded him for dedicating himself to “lifting up service members from around the globe.”

 “It’s hard to believe it’s been 7 years since the first Invictus Games in London.
 The memories of it are still so fresh in my mind.
 Every race and game more thrilling than the last,” she said, before stating that there “was one moment that I will never forget.”